 One clue to which of these factors is more important came when we repeated the wet tamping experiment, nevertheless using cold water to wet the coffee grounds initially.
 In this case, the difference in shot time was much lower.
 If the difference in shot time was only due to the dry coffee being hydrophobic, then we would expect cold water to have a similar effect.

-On the other hand, the degassing rate is connected with temperature (Smrke et al 2017) and hot water seems to cause coffee grounds to release trapped gases more quickly than cold water does.
+On the other hand, the degassing rate is associated with temperature (Smrke et al 2017) and hot water seems to cause coffee grounds to release trapped gases more quickly than cold water does.
 Using cold water to pre-wet the grounds thereby reduces the effect on shot time, because the coffee has degassed less before brewing.
-But, the espresso coffee crafted this way still has a noticeably ‘stale’ aroma, which we assume is due to volatile flavors being lost when wetting the coffee.
+However, the espresso coffee crafted this way still has a noticeably ‘stale’ aroma, which we assume is due to volatile flavors being lost when wetting the coffee.

-Humidity in Espresso
+Humidity in Espresso coffee

 The effect of humidity can be seen in coffee stored under humid conditions.
 James Hoffmann explored the effect of humidity on filter brewing in a video exploring earlier experiments by Hamad Rahsid, and found that coffee stored at high humidity had a smaller bloom and a much faster flow rate in a V60 than coffee stored in dry conditions.
-Similarly, coffee that is ‘quenched’ (cooled) with water at the end of the roasting recipe, which has a higher moisture content, degasses faster than air-cooled coffee (Baggenstoss et al 2007).
+Similarly, coffee that is ‘quenched’ (cooled) with water at the end of the roasting technique, which has a higher moisture content, degasses faster than air-cooled coffee (Baggenstoss et al 2007).

 Humid conditions could cause faster degassing by making the coffee structure more flexible, allowing gases to escape, explains Professor Abbot, saying: “I think the humidity is making the particle walls more mobile (i.e. lowering the glass transition temperature) so the diffusion rate of CO2 increases.”